jeffpar/pcjs.v1/_posts/2019-09-28-space-invaders-revisited.md

 that I had previously emulated: the 8080-based arcade machine Space Invaders.

-First, since I always like to start with an operational debugger, I took the most useful features common to all the PCjs debuggers and packed them into a new [Debugger](/modules/devices/dbgio.js) base class, which provided most of the commands that the new [8080 Debugger](/modules/devices/dbg8080.js) needs.
+First, since I always like to start with an operational debugger, I took the most useful features common to all the PCjs debuggers and packed them into a new [Debugger](/modules/devices/dbgio.js) base class, which provides most of the commands that the new [8080 Debugger](/modules/devices/dbg8080.js) needs.

-Similarly, I separated management of the browser display elements into a new [Monitor](/modules/devices/monitor.js) base class, so that the Space Invaders [Video](/modules/devices/invaders/video.js) device can focus on the graphics hardware.
-And the handful of the machine's I/O ports are implemented by a [Chip](/modules/devices/invaders/chip.js) device that extends a standard [Port](/modules/devices/ports.js) class, which plugs into the new [Bus](/modules/devices/bus.js) class, which implements as many buses as a machine needs (eg, memory and I/O).
+Then I separated management of the browser display elements into a new [Monitor](/modules/devices/monitor.js) base class, so that the Space Invaders [Video](/modules/devices/invaders/video.js) device could focus on the graphics hardware.
+And the handful of machine I/O ports are implemented by a [Chip](/modules/devices/invaders/chip.js) device that extends a standard [Port](/modules/devices/ports.js) class, which plugs into the new [Bus](/modules/devices/bus.js) class, which implements as many buses as a machine needs (eg, memory and I/O).